angelo234/CS-361-Image-Transformer-Service/README.txt

 # To create a request to resize image(s), append/create a file called "image_transformer_pipe.txt" and write to a new line:
 IN | (new width), (new height), ("image_filename") | (width2), (height2), ("image_filename2") | ...

-# When the image(s) have been resized, the service will write the names of the files, all appended with "resized":
+# When the image(s) have been resized, the service will write the names of the files
+# all appended with "resized" on a new line starting with "OUT":
 OUT | ("resized_image_filename") | ("resized_image_filename2") | ...

 # Full Examples: